ericrkuo/DeadCodeRemover/README.md

 - Users suggested that it might be easier to use as a built-in editor extension instead of a command line.
 Running our analysis each time through a CLI for every file the user desires could be cumbersome for the user.
 - Users suggested they want to see some dead code that is unreachable for any inputs.
   - Our thoughts: Yes, we agree.
 Right now our definition of dead code doesn't include unreachable code.
 Thus, we could extend this idea for the future.
-- Users also wondered if it’s possible to differentiate to analyze function calls by passing by reference and by value.
+- Users also wondered if it’s possible to differentiate parameters passed into function calls either by reference or by value.
-  - Current design chose to assume all arguments in function call depending on that line.
+  - Our current design chose to assume all arguments in function call depending on that line.
+But this was too pessimistic, so we acted on this feedback and only considered function calls for functions defined by the user.
   - We'd also have to think about aliasing and global variables.
-- Users wondered if this project support the file consisting of class definition.
+- Users wondered if our project supports class definitions
-  - Class method would include the code to modify the class variables but it does not return anything.
+  - Our thoughts: Class methods would include the code to modify the class variables but it does not return anything.
 In our current implementation, such code will be related to the effective variables so that it might be removed from our slicing algorithm.

 Full details can be found [here](https://docs.google.com/document/d/1rTH12Da8VUmN5pwcnyu2vJ35sXW-D8ipX03xwb-4nak/edit#bookmark=id.tzsjpiajuvw0)